maziac/z80-sample-program/readme.md

 # Debug with ZEsarUX

-To debug the project first start ZEsarUx and enable the remote port (RCP) either by commandline (--enable-remoteprotocol) or from the UI ('Settings->Debug->Remote protocol' to 'Enabled').
+To debug the project first start ZEsarUx and enable the remote port (RCP) either by command line (--enable-remoteprotocol) or from the UI ('Settings->Debug->Remote protocol' to 'Enabled').
 The debug adapter uses the port 10000 which is ZEsarUX default, so you can leave this unchanged.

 When ZEsarUX is up and running start debugging from vscode.